tanfwong/dsp_notes/_sources/ch7/polydecomp.md

 (sec:polydecomp)=
 # Polyphase Decomposition & Related Identities

-* We want to develop an efficient approach of implementing multi-rate filters.
+* We want to develop an efficient way to implement multi-rate filters.
 To that end, we start by introducing a number of simple algebraic results that help such a development.